Friday, October 25, 2024 to Saturday, October 26, 2024

 - Shoichi Iwasaki, UCLA Asian Languages and Cultures

-Sponsor(s): Center for Southeast Asian Studies, Asia Pacific Center, National Heritage Language Resource Center, Asian Languages & Cultures, UCLA Library
+Sponsor(s): Asia Pacific Center, National Heritage Language Resource Center, Center for Southeast Asian Studies, Asian Languages & Cultures, UCLA Library